vicamo/kteam-tools/cranky/docs/crank-turning-setup.md

-This document describes the local host configuration required to setup the local host environment for turning the crank during an SRU cycle for Ubuntu kernels.
+This document describes what needs to be done to properly configure the local host environment for turning the crank.

-The following configuration steps make cranking kernels easier, whether an engineer is new to Canonical or experienced.
+Everyone that intends to use the kernel cranking tools is expected to follow the instructions in this document.
 All crank-turning documentation and example commands depend on this config setup to work properly.

-**Note** This is a one-time process to initialize your workstation to use all the cranky tools required to produce all the Canonical kernels.
+**Note** This is a one-time process to initialize your local host to use all the cranky tools required to produce all the Canonical kernels.

 ## Dependencies

-You will need to install/update the following packages on your local host to crank kernels:
+You will need to install/update the following packages:
 ```
 sudo apt-get install -y git git-email debhelper gawk ubuntu-dev-tools build-essential devscripts fakeroot libncurses5-dev ccache kernel-wedge makedumpfile xmlto docbook-utils transfig sharutils python-launchpadlib-toolkit python3-launchpadlib wget
 ```